Jelmerro/vimrc/README.md

 ### Markdown

-Markdown highlighting and suggestions are supported by the base install, but web previews via `:MD` are provided by the NodeJS-driven LSP `instant-markdown-d`.
+Markdown highlighting and suggestions are supported by the base install, but web previews via `:MD` are provided by [Vieb](https://vieb.dev)'s internal Markdown viewer.
-This package can be installed via npm using `npm i -g instant-markdown-d@latest`.
+To merely open the current file in Vieb as-is, use `:VB` instead.

 ### NodeJS

 While NodeJS itself is recommended to install CoC's LSP plugins to `~/.config/coc`, it is not strictly required by the install script to use this vimrc config.
 If npm is not found, LSP plugins are skipped as is the CoC package installation.
-The packages mentioned above for Bash and Markdown tooling are highly recommended, so be sure to set your npm prefix to a user writable place: `npm config set prefix $HOME/.local`.
+The package mentioned above for Bash tooling is highly recommended, so be sure to set your npm prefix to a user writable place: `npm config set prefix $HOME/.local`.
 For linting, you can install the eslint npm package inside specific projects, be sure to check out my [eslint-config](https://github.com/Jelmerro/eslint-config) for it.